Plating Methods - Racking, Wiring, and Barrel plating

-Professional Plating offers complete electroplating ability to plate larger parts, which require rack mounting or wire mounting.
+Professional Plating offers complete electroplating ability to plate larger and smaller parts which require rack mounting, wire mounting or barrel plating.
+We also are experts at custom, R&D and prototype plating

 Racking or wiring are methods of grouping individual parts together with electrical continuity so that the individual parts can be plated as a group.
 This facilitates increased productivity and lower pricing than individually electroplating the same parts.
 Depending on the size of individual parts, the quantities involved and the shape of the part, we will make a recommendation for racking or wiring.